bkbnio/kompendium/README.md

 ### Supplemental Annotations

 In general, Kompendium tries to limit the number of annotations that developers need to use in order to get an app integrated.
-However, there are a couple areas that it made sense, at least for an MVP.

-Currently, there are three Kompendium annotations
+Currently, there is only a single Kompendium annotation

-- `KompendiumRequest`
-- `KompendiumResponse`
 - `KompendiumField`

-These are aimed at offering modifications at the request, response, and field level respectively, and offer things such as response status codes, field name overrides, and OpenApi metadata such as `description`.
+The intended purpose is to offer field level overrides such as naming conventions (ie snake instead of camel).

 ## Examples